 The biggest train station in Vienna is the Hauptbahnhof (main train station) - trains to the provinces operated by the Austrian Railway Services (ÖBB; Österreichische Bundesbahnen) leave from there.
-Please know that traveling from Vienna (airport) to Bregenz will require seven to eight hours of train ride; Graz is two-and-a-half hours away.
+Please know that traveling from Vienna (airport) to Vorarlberg (Bregenz, Dornbirn, Feldkirch) will require roughly seven to eight hours of train ride; you can reach Innsbruck in four to five hours by train (depending on which train you take); Graz is two-and-a-half hours away, Salzburg is two-and-a-half to three hours (depending on which train you take) away, and Klagenfurt can be reached in roughly four hours from Vienna.
 More information on public transport can be found in chapter 25.

-17.2 Fulbright Austria Services
+18.2 Fulbright Austria Services